nitrrose/Logic.ly-Overture-CPU/README.md

 I started work on the project on the 22/12/23, and finished on the 23/12/23, spending a total of 7 hours and 13 minutes working on the project.

-Thank you so much for checking my first project out!
+Thank you so much for checking out my first project!

-NOTE: THIS PROJECT IS CURRENTLY NOT FUNCTIONING
-I NEED TO IMPLEMENT A CLOCK FOR IT TO WORK
-SORRY IN ADVANCE, I WILL TRY TO COMMIT A FIX ASAP